technqvi/FinQuant/README.md

 # Explain How  each file/folder in  FinQuant project work
 ## [TopAssetROC.ipynb](https://github.com/technqvi/FinQuant/blob/master/TopAssetROC.ipynb)
 ###  Overview TopAssetROC Script
-We can use this script to get price data of any financial asset from [https://finance.yahoo.com/](https://finance.yahoo.com/) as given period to find fund's return on given period and use Ployly libray to show fund  performance
+This file demonstrates how to get price data by symbol from [https://finance.yahoo.com/](https://finance.yahoo.com/) using  [yfinance](https://pypi.org/project/yfinance/) as given period to find fund's return  and take them to plot bar chart by Ployly libray to show fund  performance